UnitedHealthcare CEO Brian Thompson’s murder leaves trail of unknowns

 The gunman who fatally shot UnitedHealthcare CEO Brian Thompson outside a New York City hotel on Wednesday is still at large – but police appear to be honing in on the suspect’s identity as their search intensifies.

-Thompson, a 50-year-old Minnesota resident, was due to speak at an investor meeting when he was gunned down at point-blank range around 6.45am outside the New York Hilton Midtown on 6th Avenue in what police are calling a “targeted attack.”

-The suspect was last seen cycling out of Central Park on West 85th Street just before 7am on Wednesday about 12 minutes after cycling into the park on an e-bike, according to footage obtained by NBC News.
+The suspect was last seen cycling out of Central Park on West 85th Street just before 7 a.m. on Wednesday about 12 minutes after cycling into the park on an e-bike, according to footage obtained by NBC News.
+Police have footage of him entering the Port Authority Bus Terminal soon afterward, but no footage of him leaving, indicating he may have taken a bus out of the city.

-As of Friday morning, new clues have emerged as police continue to piece together information regarding the assailants’ whereabouts before the CEO was fatally shot.
-A manhunt is also still underway and police are offering a $10,000 reward for anyone with information.
+As of Saturday afternoon, new clues have emerged as police continue to piece together information regarding the assailants’ whereabouts before the CEO was fatally shot.
+The FBI has now joined the investigation, offering $50,000 for information on the suspect.

+New York City Mayor Eric Adams said Saturday “the net is tightening” around the suspect.
+He added that law enforcement officials do not want to release the suspect’s name at this time.

+“If we do, we are basically giving a tip to the person we are seeking and we do not want to give him an upper hand at all,” Adams said.

 Who is the shooter?